europlanet-gmap/mappy/README.md

 **The plugin will be soon contributed to the [QGIS Python Plugins Repository](https://plugins.qgis.org/plugins/) to make installation easier.
 Meanwhile:**

-You can use the generated zip packages that can be installed in qgis by using the plugin manager.
+You can use the pre-generated zip packages that can be installed in qgis by using the plugin manager.
-Download it from [Releases](https://github.com/europlanet-gmap/mappy) and install using the plugin manager.
+Download it from [Releases](https://github.com/europlanet-gmap/mappy/releases) and install the zip using the plugin manager.

-## Notes
+## Notes for developers

-- this plugin uses pb-tool to make the package
+- this plugin uses pb-tool to compile resources and zip the plugin.
+- a top-level Makefile wraps some operations and can be used to create the package quickly
-- the code of plugin itself is in the ```mappy``` folder.
+- the code of plugin itself is in the ```mappy``` folder

 # (Quick) How to use